 6. Text area: This area lies at the center bottom of the conversation window.
 Agents/administrators can simply type a text-heavy message, send attachments that includes files, images, audios, and videos, and add emojis emotional engagement.
 Canned Responses and private notes can also be sent through this text area.

 7. Personal information: This section at the right-hand side panel contains the information of users.
 The user information in this section keeps changing as per the conversation selected.
 This information is editable by the administrators.

 8. Properties: This section allows you to allocate key-value pairs to the conversations.
 Using key-value pairs, you can add additional information about the user such as priority and designation.

-9. Labels: This section allows you to associate custom information to a conversation.
+9. Labels: This section allows you to associate custom information with a conversation.
 It can be a department name, foreign presence, or color mapping used to distinguish the categories of users.
 These labels help in the effective reporting of conversations.

-10. Technical details: This section records system-specific technical details of an administrator/agent such as browser type through which the message has been sent, location, device type and so on.
+10. Technical details: This section records system-specific technical details of an administrator/agent such as browser type through which the message has been sent, location, device type, and so on.

 11. Previous conversations: This section records data of previous conversations of admin/agent; previously had with a user of a multichannel inbox, i.e., on WhatsApp, Facebook Messenger, etc.